 Wu Shu Kwan’s Unique Training System

 With years of dedicated hard training and ensuing personal realisation, Grand Master C. K. Chang collected (not invented) the essential traditional principles and techniques, weeded out the impractical and repetitive ones, organised them in a progressive order and merged them with proven modern science to establish a perfect system of training which is suitable for both men and women, young and old.
-Wu Shu Kwan’s training system is therefore unique, comprehensive and practical, and it embodies indispensable ancient techniques and vital modern scientific know-how.
+Wu Shu Kwan’s training system is therefore unique, comprehensive and practical, and it fuses indispensable ancient techniques with vital modern scientific training know-how.

 Anyone who wants to learn can only do so under the instruction from a qualified Wu Shu Kwan instructor in an official class.
 Everyone, man or woman, young or old, can certainly benefit from competent instruction.

 All Wu Shu Kwan instructors are qualified black belt holders, and many of them are very well-known and highly ranked, including two Guinness World Record holders.
 Just look at the action pictures on this website, and you will appreciate their superb skills.
 We do not use static poses or drawings because any half-baked, self-styled martial artist can easily use them to fool the public.
 Only genuine action photographs like ours will show the real techniques of experts.

 Like everything else in life, you have to be aware of imitators.
 Protect yourself from unqualified persons masquerading as instructors.
 Many unscrupulous persons have attempted to confuse the public with a well-established name like ours; if in doubt, please check with us.
 It really is a case of buyer – or martial art beginner – beware.